-The Group has performed an assessment of its operations and supply chains to evaluate the risk of modern slavery practices.
+Throughout the year, the Group undertakes an assessment of its operations and supply chains to evaluate the risk of modern slavery practices.
 The Group remains of the belief that the risks of modern slavery practices is higher in its supply chain than in its direct operations and workforce.
+The Group acknowledges the broader risks associated with modern slavery and is committed to addressing any indirect risks that may emerge.